Blue Cliff Record: Dogen and Japan

-Another key legend regards Dōgen (1200–1253), who brought the Caodong school of Chan to Japan as the Sōtō sect of Zen.
+Another key legend regards Dōgen (1200–1253), who brought the Caodong school of Chan to Japan as the Sōtō tradition of Zen.
 After an extended visit to China for the purpose of studying Chan, on the night before his planned return to Japan, Dogen came across the Blue Cliff Record for the first time, and stayed up all night making a handwritten copy of the book.
 Given the size of the book, this story is most likely apocryphal; but Dogen is still credited with introducing the collection to Japan, where it had a wide circulation.
 The Blue Cliff Record became the central text in Japanese Zen by the Muromachi period of 1336 to 1573.